- 1/2 lb tamarind, seeded

 - Chutney can be refrigerated for two to three months.

 - Tamarind chutney is delicious with samosas, pakoras, drizzled over dahi vadas, bhel poori, or any kind of chat.

-- This is also delicious as a dipping sauce for French fries, as a spread over crackers.
+- It is also delicious as a dipping sauce for French fries and as a spread over crackers.

 - To use as a dip, thicker chutney is ideal.
 To use as a topping, add water to make the chutney thinner.